Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Related Work

+A more robust form of cooperation can be achieved by actively exerting influence over other agents in the environment rather than unilaterally adopting a prosocial policy, especially in SSDs where extrinsic rewards incentivize defection. \citet{jaques_social_2019} provides an intrinsic reward for ``social influence'' on other agents, which is computed as the Kullback-Leibler (KL) divergence between an opponent's policy distribution conditioned on an \textit{influence agent}'s action $a^i$ and a counterfactual distribution which marginalizes out that influence agent.
+However, as a metric-agnostic quantity, KL divergence is unable to capture key details of \textit{how} the action distribution changes \citep{park_metra_2024}.
+In particular, this definition of influence cannot selectively modify opponents' behavior with respect to extrinsic task returns or state transition dynamics, and therefore has limited utility as a mechanism to incentivize cooperation.

-Another avenue towards a more robust form of cooperation relies on the social mechanisms of reward and punishment, which are believed to assist in stabilizing cooperative relationships by controlling free-riding, cheating, and other antisocial behaviors \citep{melis_how_2010}.
-Incorporating these mechanisms into groups of agents, whether by providing rewards to incentivize good behavior \citep{yang_learning_2020}, or doling out punishments to discourage bad behavior \citep{schmid_learning_2021,yaman_emergence_2023}, has been shown to encourage cooperation among independent agents in a variety of sequential social dilemmas (SSDs).
+Other works seek to directly influence opponent returns via the social mechanisms of reward and punishment, which are believed to assist in stabilizing cooperative relationships by controlling free-riding, cheating, and other antisocial behaviors \citep{melis_how_2010}.
+Incorporating these mechanisms into groups of agents, whether by providing rewards to incentivize good behavior \citep{yang_learning_2020}, or doling out punishments to discourage bad behavior \citep{schmid_learning_2021,yaman_emergence_2023}, has been shown to encourage cooperation among independent agents in a variety of SSDs.
 However, these methods require extensions of the original action space that allow agents to directly modify other agents' rewards.
-On the other hand, we instead propose to quantify the influence of each \textit{naturally available} action $a \in A$ in a given state $s$ on another agent's expected return $R$, and use this influence as the medium for reciprocation.
-As we will show, such reciprocal reward and punishment can be seen as a form of ``opponent shaping'' that seeks to manipulate the $Q$-value of given state-action pair and consequently the likelihood of that action in future policies.
+On the other hand, we instead propose to quantify the influence of each naturally available action $a \in A$ in a given state $s$ on another agent's expected return $R$, and use this influence as the medium for reciprocation.
+As we later show, selectively rewarding or punishing an opponent's actions can be seen as a form of \textit{opponent shaping} which seeks to manipulate the $Q$-value of given state-action pair in order to influence the likelihood of that action in future policies.